samizdatonline/samizdat/README.md

 ## How to Participate
 If you are a developer, please help embellish and troubleshoot.
 If you are a publisher, please contact us.
-If you are a lawyer, help us navigate the guardrails of internation IP law.
+If you are a lawyer, help us navigate the guardrails of international IP law.
 If you simply care, register random domains (get name ideas from http://raul.help/id or http://raul.help/id?length=20).
 If you have some idle computer power, install the app and let us know its IP address.